qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 attribute table that has no corresponding geometric feature.
 To add the
 geometry:

-* Choose |openTable| :menuselection:`Open Attribute Table` for the referencing layer;
+#.
+Choose |openTable| :menuselection:`Open Attribute Table` for the referencing layer;
-* Select the record that has been added previously within the feature form of the referenced layer;
+#.
+Select the record that has been added previously within the feature form of the
+   referenced layer;
-* Use the |addPart| :sup:`Add Part` digitizing tool to attach a geometry to the selected attributes table record.
+#.
+Use the |addPart| :sup:`Add Part` digitizing tool to attach a geometry to the
+   selected attributes table record.

-If you work on the airport table, the widget Relation Reference is automatically set up for the ``fk_region`` field (the one used to create the relation).
+If you work on the airport table, the widget Relation Reference is automatically set up for the ``fk_region`` field (the one used to create the relation), see :ref:`Relation Reference widget <configure_field>`.

+..
+Todo: It could be nice that those advanced widgets get a description one day

 In the airport form you will see the |formView| button at the right side of the ``fk_region`` field: if you click on the button the form of the region layer will be opened.
-This widget allows you to easily and quick open the forms of the linked parent features.
+This widget allows you to easily and quickly open the forms of the linked parent features.

 .. _figure_linked_forms: